-When planning your own yoga retreat, you’ll probably be focused on the type of vibe you want the experience to embody and how you can benefit your students, but when it comes to making the retreat financially viable and putting money in the bank, you need to think like a business person.
+Knowing how to price your yoga retreat correctly requires you to think differently to when you first start putting your retreat together.
+When planning your yoga retreat in the early days, you’ll probably be focused on the type of vibe you want the experience to embody and how you can benefit your students, but when it comes to making the yoga retreat financially viable and putting money in the bank, you need to think like a business person.

-This is especially true when it comes to figuring out your expenses and finalizing a retreat price to charge your students.
+This is especially true when it comes to figuring out your yoga retreat expenses and finalizing the retreat price to charge your students.

 Don’t know where to begin?
 No worries.
 Take a deep breath and follow the steps below to price your own yoga retreat like a pro.

-Add up all variable and fixed retreat costs
+Add up all the yoga retreat’s variable and fixed costs